Foundation Principles of Occupational Therapy Practice

 Basic skills of research and evidence based practice will be introduced as will their relevance to occupational therapy practice.

 This is a practice placement block of four weeks.

 Understanding People as Occupational Beings (incorporates Practice Placement 2)

 This module aims to provide an understanding of the importance of occupation for human health and well-being, the complex nature of occupations and to be able to analyse and understand the relationship between occupation, person and environment.
-You will develop skills in preparation for practice placement 2 which lasts for four weeks and fits within this module.
+You will develop skills in preparation for practice placement 2 which lasts for six weeks and fits within this module.
 An understanding of the Person Environment Occupation model will also be gained.

 Evidence Based Practice and Research 2

 You will apply elements of the research process to a range of professional scenarios that are relevant to occupational therapists.